trungphan9x/trungphan9x.github.io/lab3/README.md

-#  LAB 3A
-## Exercise 1: Float boxes
-To satisfy the criteria, I add a new class called **break** to the fourth div and modify the other css elements as follows:
+## Exercise 1/ Float boxes: To satisfy the criteria, I add a new class called **break** to the fourth div and modify the other css elements as follows:

 ```css
 #outer {